xjin1020/cache2/README.txt

 To run leaf number which is not 8, 16, 32, 64, just use the closest bigger one.
 E.g. to run leaf number = 10 case, just use 16.
 If leaf number > 64, use BWQSlarger64 to run.

+Jan.
+12. 2016
+single_batch_Yahoo_new.sh: generate the new 8, 9, 10 cases for SDSD and DSDS